interwebstars/EASUI/README.md

 # Use it

   If you want to use EasUI right now.
-We update an early version each week.
-  Wanna try it ou ?

   Just add this line into the `<head>` of your doc :
 `<link rel="stylesheet" type="text/css" href="http://sandbox.lucasbonomi.com/framework/easui/versions/1/easui.early.min.css">`